toss/es-git/docs/reference/classes/DiffStats.md

 # Class: DiffStats

-Structure describing a hunk of a diff.
+A class describing a hunk of a diff.

 ## Accessors